tt67wq/lib-redis/README.md

 ### Standalone

-To use LibRedis in singleton mode, you have to starts with `:standalone` mode:
+To use LibRedis in singleton mode, you have to set your client as `:standalone` mode:

 ```elixir
 standalone_options = [